-- The production must satisfy the human need for food and fibers.
+- Production must satisfy the human need for food and fibers

-- The environmental quality and natural resource base that the agricultural economy depends upon must be enhanced.
+- Environmental quality and natural resource base that the agricultural economy depends upon must be enhanced

-- It must improve the quality of life for farmers and society as a whole.
+- Quality of life for farmers and society as a whole must be improved

-- The economic viability of farm operations must be sustained.
+- Economic viability of farm operations must be sustained

 However, there are obstacles to the transition from 20th-century agriculture to sustainable agriculture.
 For example, a study surveying sustainability practices of farmers in 12 states it was found that:

 - 84% of farmers were aware of soil testing